NERC-CEH/nanofase/doc/calibration.md

 The model can be run in "calibration" mode to enable the input of suspended particulate matter (SPM) as upstream boundary conditions, and the comparison of modelled SPM concentrations vs observed SPM concentrations at a downstream point.

-The calibration works as in the following schematic.
+The calibration works as per the following schematic.
 The green circles show the location of the sampling sites, and the goal is to provide SPM concentrations at the "start site" and run the model downstream to enable comparison between observed and modelled concentrations at the "end site".
 In going downstream, the model passes a number of tributaries.
 If a sampling site is available on this tributary, the model uses observed concentrations from this site and models downstream from this.
 If there is no sampling site, the model runs the entire tributary, i.e. from the headwater.
 (Actually, the model still runs for the entire catchment when in calibration mode, but model outputs for reaches upstream from sampling sites should be disregarded.)

 ![Calibration schematic](./img/calibration.png)